Domino & The Little Red Hen

 In the fable, the Little Red Hen ate all the bread after no one helped her make it.
 I was among the volunteers who chose to make the bread and give much of it away.
 Over time, our choices took a precious toll.
 Several of us met with a nonprofit expert, who told us about grants that would help lighten the load for volunteers.
 That sounded wise; I was ready to help.
 Others decided against it, and the festival remained grassroots.
 In the end, several people openly focused their anger on me; others stayed silent.
 I reached out again and again to see if we could restore common ground and civility.
 Some tried.

 In time, I made my own peace with those challenges, even though awkwardness among some of us remains.
 And, in my heart I know this is true: We worked together on worthy community projects, showed up year after year to create something memorable, and saw each one through.
 We laid a foundation on which other neighbors could build, and they did, very successfully.
-One recent project—significant improvements to the Brentwood Park playground completed in 2020.
+VCCW helped fund the planting of 115 trees by the Friends of Brentwood Park in 2010 and significant improvements to the Brentwood Park playground completed in 2020.

 For me, stories of neighbors creating community still serve as a wellspring for my ongoing project Voices of the Violet Crown.
 VVC grew out of the large, 30×40-foot Community Tent (and, later, the smaller Welcome Tent) I coordinated during the first years of the Violet Crown Festival.
-My aim was to create a space where neighbors of all ages would feel welcome.
-I hoped they’d discover a stronger sense of place about living in Brentwood and Crestview through the community and history exhibits I researched and designed.
+I helped research, design, and display community and history exhibits.
+My aim was to create a space where neighbors of all ages could come together and feel welcome.
+I hoped they’d discover a stronger sense of place about living in Brentwood and Crestview, and I believe they did.
+I also helped promote and plan the event beforehand and worked as a volunteer at the festival.

 Now, something in me wants to rewrite the Little Red Hen’s story.
 I’d keep her wisdom about doing her best to connect with others, setting healthy boundaries, and communicating clearly.
 I’d strike a healthier balance between making the bread, if that’s what we’re inspired to do, and sharing the bread, no matter who helps make it.
 I’d make it clear that at the heart of helping our community thrive is taking good care of ourselves and our relationships.
 I would show how a divided community can heal when people are willing to come together and repair what still lingers between them.
 I’d wrap up the story with neighbors gathering to break bread, having no doubt that every one of them is welcome and has value in the community.

 Postscript: The mosaic Wall of Welcome, on Woodrow Avenue in Austin, was completed and dedicated in March 2008.
 My project Voices of the Violet Crown continues.
 VCCW still builds and sustains community here by supporting neighborhood enhancement projects.
-After he escaped from the petting zoo, Domino spent time as a neighbor’s pet and then was returned to the country.
-An unlikely neighborhood legend, he lives on – in local tales of Domino sightings while he was loose in the neighborhood; in Linda Anderson’s original painting; in Shayla Fleshman’s online story; as a mosaic on Jean Graham’s Wall of Welcome in Crestview; in Lauren Cook’s book “Domino’s Dots”; and as a 10-foot-long, papier-mâché puppet, also created by Jean.
-The well-loved puppet led neighbors in the Procession of the Violet Crowns at two First Night Austin parades, documented in the film “First Night W/ Domino & Friends,” and he made regular appearances at the festival and other community events.
+For a time, the real Domino was Crestview neighbor Paulette’s pet (photo above taken at her home).
+He lives on in tales of Domino sightings by neighbors Jeff Dickey and Teresa Edwards and by Pam Jacks, Crestview Barber Shop owner; in Shayla Fleshman’s online story and in this post; as a painting by former Brentwood art teacher Linda Anderson; as a mosaic on Jean Graham’s Wall of Welcome; and in Lauren Cook’s book “Domino’s Dots.”
+Jean’s 10-foot-long, papier-mâché puppet led neighbors in the Procession of the Violet Crowns at First Night Austin in 2005 and 2009.
+The event was documented in the film “First Night W/ Domino & Friends” and by Brentwood Elementary students, who created Domino and violet crown art displayed at the 2006 Violet Crown Festival.
+The well-loved puppet also makes appearances at the Violet Crown Festival and other events.
 In 2023, Domino’s image was tattooed on the arm of a young KUT producer.
-He was inspired by Domino’s story as he researched the roots of the term “violet crown” for an ATXplained Live presentation last October.
+He was inspired by Domino’s story as he researched the roots of the term “violet crown” for an ATXplained Live presentation.
+And, Domino remains a vivid memory for those of us who saw him make a beeline across Brentwood Park after he escaped from the petting zoo at the first festival, May 17, 2003.
 Who knows where Domino will turn up next.

 error: Content is protected !!